 Mortgages Held for Sale: Mortgages held for sale, which are purchased out of MBS pools, are carried at the lower of cost or fair value, with any unrealized losses included in current period earnings.
-The related allowance for loss is established to reduce the carrying value of mortgages held for sale to their estimated fair value which is based on the amount Ginnie Mae expects to realize in cash upon sale of the mortgages.
+The related allowance for loss is established to reduce the carrying value of mortgages held for sale to their estimated fair value, which is based on the amount Ginnie Mae expects to realize in cash upon sale of the mortgages.

-Properties Held for Sale: Foreclosed assets are recorded at the lower of cost or fair value less estimated costs to sell.
-The related allowance for loss is established to reduce the property carrying value to fair value less costs to sell.
+Properties Held for Sale: Foreclosed assets are recorded at the lower of cost or fair value, less estimated costs to sell.
+The related allowance for loss is established to reduce the property carrying value to fair value, less costs to sell.
 Property related expenses incurred during the holding period are included in MBS program expenses.

 Advances Against Defaulted MBS Pools: Advances against defaulted MBS pools represent payments made to fulfill Ginnie Mae's guaranty of timely principal and interest payments to the MBS security holders.
 Such advances are reported net of an allowance for doubtful recoveries to the extent management believes they will not be recovered.
-The allowance for doubtful recoveries is estimated based on actual and expected recovery experience and is adjusted for FHA, VA and RHS claims that have been filed.
+The allowance for doubtful recoveries is estimated based on actual and expected recovery experience, and is adjusted for FHA, VA, and RHS claims that have been filed.

 Fixed Assets: Ginnie Mae's fixed assets represent systems (software) that are used to accomplish its mission.
-Ginnie Mae defers significant software development project costs and amortizes them over a three to five year period beginning with the project's completion.
+Ginnie Mae defers significant software development project costs, and amortizes them over a three- to five-year period beginning with the project's completion.

 Reserve for Loss on MBS Program: In the operation of its MBS programs, Ginnie Mae estimates the cost of liquidating its existing portfolio of mortgage servicing rights acquired from defaulted issuers and expected issuer defaults.
-Reserves are established to the extent management believes issuer defaults are probable and FHA, VA and RHS insurance or guaranty are insufficient to recoup Ginnie Mae expenditures.
-The reserves are increased by provisions charged as an expense in the Statements of Revenue and Expenses and reduced by charge-offs, net of recoveries.
+Reserves are established to the extent management believes issuer defaults are probable and FHA, VA, and RHS insurance or guaranty are insufficient to recoup Ginnie Mae expenditures.
+The reserves are increased by provisions charged as an expense in the Statements of Revenue and Expenses, and reduced by charge-offs, net of recoveries.

-Recognition of Revenues and Expenses: Ginnie Mae receives monthly guaranty fees for each MBS mortgage pool based on a percentage of the pool's outstanding balance.
+Recognition of Revenues and Expenses: Ginnie Mae receives monthly guaranty fees for each MBS mortgage pool, based on a percentage of the pool's outstanding balance.
 Fees received for Ginnie Mae's guaranty of MBS are recognized as earned.
-Fees received for commitments to guaranty MBS are recognized when the commitments are granted.
+Ginnie Mae receives commitment fees as issuers request Commitment Authority, and recognizes the commitment fees as income as issuers use their Commitment Authority, with the balance deferred until earned or expired, whichever occurs first.
+Fees from expired Commitment Authority are not returned to issuers.
 Ginnie Mae recognizes as income the major portion of fees related to the issuance of multiclass securities in the period the fees are received, with the balance deferred and amortized over the weighted average life of the underlying mortgages to match the recognition of related administrative expenses.
 Losses on assets acquired through liquidation and claims against HUD/FHA and VA are recognized when they occur.